Brownster/asterisk-freepbx/README.md

 EXPOSED ports 80 5060 and 10000-10099, so freepbx rtp settings will need editing to reduce the range from 10000-20000 to 10000-10099

 Mount point /etc/freepbxbackup to allow easy backup of freepbx out of container.

+Changing rtp port range:

+nano /etc/asterisk/rtp.conf
+;
+; RTP Configuration
+;
+[general]
+;
+; RTP start and RTP end configure start and end addresses ; These are the addresses where your system will RECEIVE audio and video stream$ ; If you have connections across a firewall, make sure that these are open.
+;
+rtpstart=10000
+rtpend=10099

+4 ports required for each concurrent phone call.